scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    The graphical illustration of the proposed model intended to predict the content of the current grocery basket.
    At the first level of the model the LSTM and NNMF networks were used.
    At the second level of the model, the GBT model was applied.
-   Finally, at the last step we predicted the current grocery basket using :math:`F_1`.
+   Finally, at the last step we predicted the current grocery basket content using :math:`F_1`.
    :label:`workflow`

 Long short-term memory (LSTM) network
 =====================================

 The LSTM [HS97]_ is a recurrent neural network (RNN) that has an input, a hidden memory block, and an output layer.
-The memory block contains 3 gate units namely the input, forget, and output with a self-recurrent connection neuron [HS97]_.
+The memory block contains 3 gate units, namely the input, forget, and output with a self-recurrent connection neuron [HS97]_.

-- **Input gate** learns what information is to be stored in the memory block.
+- **Input gate** learns what information should be stored in the memory block.
 - **Forget gate** learns how much information from the memory block should be retained or forgotten.
 - **Output gate** learns when the stored information can be used.